kiet1993/TicketManagement/README.md

 ## Summary

-*TicketManager* is a lightweight theming library completely written in Swift that provides ticketbooking system capabilities to both Swift and Objective-C  applications.
+*TicketManager* is a lightweight library completely written in Swift that provides ticketbooking system capabilities to both Swift and Objective-C  applications.

 *TicketManager* is brought to you with ❤️ by PDK team.